 The aspect that distinguishes the FLOW staking features from other platforms is its ease of use.
 In comparison to popular staking platforms like Binance and ByBit, investors can stake and unstake FLOW tokens in just a few clicks using the visually appealing interface.
 Overall, Kraken is a preferred choice for beginners to passively generate FLOW tokens from staking.

-Kraken is a highly reputable exchange that provides premium fiat-to-crypto and crypto-to-crypto trading services.
-Whilst its trading features are world-class, its staking products are a bit lacking compared to its competition.
+Kraken is one of the more reputable exchanges that provide premium fiat-to-crypto and crypto-to-crypto trading services.
+Whilst its trading features are world-class, its staking products are a bit lacking compared to Bybit and Binance.
 However, Kraken does have a 15% staking fee on all products and should be factored into any decision-making.
 Moreover, Kraken has recently terminated its staking service within the USA.